 Most amateurs are well aware that even in the quietest locations the level of noise on the HF bands is far above the thermal noise produced by the receiver front-end.
 In general the level of natural noise exceeds the thermal noise by a few S-points (10 to 30dB).
 This naturally occurring noise varies with time of day and season of the year.
 In addition to this, for a resonant antenna, the antenna factor—the ratio of the field strength to the actual signal at the receiver input—is proportional to the wavelength so that a tuned/matched antenna such as might be used by a radio amateur is more “sensitive” at lower frequencies.
-Most man-made sources of radio interference (other than PLAs) tend to fall off significantly as the frequency rises so the overall effect is that the received noise is worse on the lower frequency bands.
+Most man-made sources of radio interference (other than broadband internet) tend to fall off significantly as the frequency rises so the overall effect is that the received noise is worse on the lower frequency bands.

 Where interference is experienced, you should proceed as follows (we will consider each step in detail later on)

 - Confirm you are not responsible